NateEaton/PonyExpress/README.md

 Email **ponyexpressarchive@duck.com** with:
 - Your name and graduating class
 - Your technical comfort level
-- How you'd like to contribute (scanning, technical updates, both)
+- How you'd like to contribute (scanning, technical updates, data entry, etc.)
 - Any relevant experience (photography, archiving, web development, etc.)

 We'll set you up as a repository collaborator and provide documentation on how to make updates.
 The goal is to ensure this archive can be maintained by multiple people and outlast any single contributor.